ank232/DevelopmentOrg/README.md

   - [x] Invoice
   - [x] Payment
   - [x] Line Item
-- [ ] Create Lightning Web Components:
+- [x] Create Lightning Web Components:
   - [x] Create LWC for Invoice Creation.
   - [x] Create LWC for Payment Recording.
   - [x] Create LWC for Line Item Creation.
   - [x] Create LWC for Refund Recording.
-  - [ ] Utility Buttons on Invoice to Delete or void any invoice
+  - [x] Utility Buttons on Invoice to Delete or void any invoice
   - [x] Overriding Invoice Record Page with LWC (Related Lists)

 - [x] Implement Apex Classes:
   - [x] Create Apex Controller for LWCs.
   - [x] Implement Apex methods for CRUD operations.

 - [x] Triggers:
     -[x] Trigger to prevent Deletion of any account that has draft Invoices.
     -[x] Trigger to prevent deletion of any invoice which is pending or paid.
     -[x] Trigger to restrict update on any invoice and on related LineItems when its paid.
     -[x] When a Payment is Recorded Update the Payment Date on the Invoice Object with the Current Date.

+## Trigger Framework

+- Used a handler-dispatcher method for triggers to make it logic-less and to maintain code redability.
+- The Dispatcher class contains a method dispatch() that contains System.TriggerOperation.
+- This Dispatcher class is called inside the trigger passing the trigger operation type (after insert, before insert, etc).
+- Based on trigger operationType the dispatcher is calling the respective handler class method.
+- Using this framework, the trigger is separate from any logic and only contains the dispatch().

 ## User Interface

-### Web Components
+## Web Components

 | Component name           | Usage                                                             | Component Location                       |
 | ------------------------ | ----------------------------------------------------------------- | ---------------------------------------- |